ChrisWVII/RedClouds/README.md

 Models communication, uptime, power consumption, and other aspects involved with the design and use of a datacentre on Mars.

+Device parameters are stored and read from Devices.csv.
+If you want to add more devices, you can do this through the UI or directly add them to the csv.
+When adding a device directly to the csv, only the device name, type, size, power consumption, and MTBF need to be added.
+The rest of the values are calculated from this.

 **Data and modules used from:**

  - Ioannis Nasios' solarsystem module (https://github.com/IoannisNasios/solarsystem)